SEO Checklist How to Make Search Engines Fall in Love with your Website

 The first thing on the checklist is to get the SEO tools you need, which are:

-After you choose the keywords and phrases that you want to target by using the tools above, then you want to optimize your SEO to drive web traffic to your website when someone searches using those keywords.
+After you choose the keywords and phrases that you want to target by using the tools above, you want to optimize your SEO to drive web traffic to your website when someone searches using those keywords.

 Here are the things to do with keywords: